-workforce at all levels
+STRATEGIC FRAMEWORK

-the organization
+Workforce - focused on the diversity of our workforce at all levels of the organization.

-STRATEGIC FRAMEWORK Vorkforce - focused Workplace - focused on the diversity of our on ensuring that our וחדו company-owned stores, offices, and supply chains are inclusive.
+Workplace - focused on ensuring that our company-owned stores, offices, and supply chains are inclusive.

-Marketplace - focused on ensuring our brand our customers and the neighborhoods we serve.
+Marketplace - focused on ensuring our brand reaches our customers and is relevant to consumers in the neighborhoods we serve

-\Reference to Domino's in this section and in the employment context refers to Domino's corporate stores, supply chain centers and offices.
+Reference to Domino's in this section and in the employment context refers to Domino's corporate stores, supply chain centers and offices.
 The information contained in this report does not reflect statements on behalf of franchisees.